Machiel80/esp32-serial-flasher/README.md

 [^1]: See 'flashbox design/components/BOM.xlsx'

-## Target firmware preparation in outline
+## Target firmware preparation outline

 1. Add a UART 'version' command to the target firmware that returns the current version.<br/>
    See `sourcecode example target` directory for an implementation example.